-Once mastered, Steadicam is a great way to get professional stabilized footage.
+Once mastered, Steadicam is a handy way to get professional stabilized footage.
 In this post, pick up a few tips for Steadicam success.

-A Steadicam is a camera rig that is uniquely designed to stabilize camera shake.
-First created in the 1970′s, the Steadicam quickly took Hollywood by storm, as a better option for shooting smooth tracking shots.
-Haskell Wexler was the first to use the Steadicam in the 1976 film Bound for Glory – that year’s winner of the Academy Award for Best Cinematography.
+Without further ado, a Steadicam is a camera rig that’s uniquely designed to stabilize camera shake.
+It mechanically isolates the camera from the operator’s movement, allowing for a smooth shot, even when moving over an asymmetrical surface.
+First created in the 1970s, the Steadicam quickly took Hollywood by storm as a better option for shooting smooth tracking shots.
+Haskell Wexler was the first to use the Steadicam in the 1976 film Bound for Glory, that year’s winner of the Academy Award for Best Cinematography.

 Why Would I Need a Steadicam?

 If you’ve ever tried to keep an unstabilized camera steady, you know that no matter how steady you might feel, the footage is still going to end up a bit shaky.
-Using a weight to counterbalance the camera, a Steadicam can get rid of unnecessary shake and obtain smoother footage.
+In fact, shaky footage might be one of the biggest contributors to giving video content an amateurish feel.
+Perhaps more so than the image quality itself.
+Using weight to counterbalance the camera, a Steadicam can eliminate unnecessary shake and obtain smoother footage.

 - Back weights

 - Lens weight

 - Camera weight